trihedral/ArduinoLatexListing/README.md

 ```

-Or create your own style to make changes like adding non-built-in functions and variables:
+Or create your own style to make changes like adding non-built-in functions and variables.
+Before ```\begin{document}``` in your latex file, place:
 ``` TeX
   \lstdefinestyle{myArduino}{
     language=Arduino,
     %% make listing changes here %%
   }
  ```
-And place your arduino code between:
+And in your document place your arduino code between:
 ``` TeX
   \begin{lstlisting}[style=myArduino]
     %% arduino code here %%